frenchfryan/01-aircraft-maintenance/README.md

 ## 🙌 Want to Collaborate?

-Feel free to fork this repo, open an issue, or reach out via [LinkedIn](#) if you'd like to collaborate on SQL or data analytics projects.
+Feel free to fork this repo, open an issue, or reach out via [https://www.linkedin.com/in/ryan-danao-98132920a/](#) if you'd like to collaborate on SQL or data analytics projects.